luma0724/_exam/geog/desert/desertification.md

 ### Physical Factors

-(Taken Talka Makan Desert and Gobi Desert in China as examples)
+(Taken Taklamakan Desert and Gobi Desert in China as examples)

 - **Northern, northwest China** are most at risk of desertification as the area has annual rainfall *below 400mm* and existing deserts in the area, e.g., Talka Makan and Gobi Desert